duksis/subl/README.md

-# Installer for Sublime text 2 on MacOS X
+# Installer for Sublime Text 2 on MacOS X

 ## What it does:
  1. Installs Sublime